bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 * ``process(clearBuffer: Boolean = true): Seq[OT]`` - sends all transactions from local buffer to Executor by calling the ``onMessage`` method for each transaction, gets output envelopes and builds requests for output services.
 The ``clearBuffer`` argument indicates that local buffer with transactions have to be cleared after processing.
 That argument has a default value "true".
 * ``clear()`` - clears local buffer that contains transactions.

-The simulator has a ``beforeFirstCheckpoint`` flag that indicates that the first checkpoint has not been performed.
-Before first checkpoint Simulator builds a delete request for each incoming transaction (in the ``process`` method). ``beforeFirstCheckpoint`` can be set automatically, when the Executor calls ``manager.initiateCheckpoint()``, or manually.
+Simulator has a ``beforeFirstCheckpoint`` flag that indicates that the first checkpoint has not been performed.
+Before the first checkpoint Simulator builds a delete request for each incoming transaction (in the ``process`` method). ``beforeFirstCheckpoint`` can be changed automatically, when Executor calls ``manager.initiateCheckpoint()``, or manually.

 .. _Output_Request_Builder:
 Output Request Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It provides the following methods for building requests for output service from output envelope:
+Output Request Builder provides the following methods for building requests for output service from output envelope:

 * ``buildInsert`` - builds a request to insert data
 * ``buildDelete`` - builds a request to delete data

-The are three implementations of the @OutputRequestBuilder@ for each type of output storage:
+The are three implementations of the ``OutputRequestBuilder`` for each type of output storage:

 .. csv-table::
  :header: "Classname", "Request format", "Output storage type"